 An Appointment with Mr Yeats

-Previously in a recent visit to my home town, I saw a Ramones cover band they all wore black wigs and were pretty good.
-But I have to say I saw The real Ramones in Queens New York, a free gig back in the early 80’s it was an open air event and they were on the same bill as Meatloaf!
-The Ramones were all about the energy and are great to listen to for a pick me up.
+Previously in a recent visit to my hometown, I saw a Ramones cover band they all wore black wigs and were pretty good.
+I have to say I saw the real Ramones in Queens, New York, back in the early ’80s; they were on the same bill as Meatloaf!
+The Ramones were all about the energy and are great to listen to for a pick-me-up.

 Until next time.

 I will love you and leave you..x

 © 2015 – 2022, ican6380.
 All rights reserved.